“Can you check my system administrator resume?”

 Some System administrator resume skills that you might consider adding to your resume

 Let’s make your hiring manager’s job a little easier.
-We’ve already taken care of the rest of the sections, but let’s add this little section to help them scan through things and possibly add a few more contextual skills that you can’t display in a limited “resume skills” and “resume experience” sections.
+We’ve already taken care of the rest of the sections, but let’s add this little skills section to help them scan through things and possibly add a few more contextual skills that you can’t display in a limited “resume skills” and “resume experience” sections.

 Feeling more confident than ever?
 You should be, now you have a resume that you should really be proud of.
 And after spending 5 minutes reading with this guide, you just saved yourself from sending 100 more job applications.